-

 Adebayo Akinfenwa was the outstanding player in the Barry Town side in an era dominated by events off the field.
 However the pacey Londoner was a difficult opponent for Welsh Premiership sides and always seemed destined for a tilt at the English system.

-In November he moved to Millwall and after one start was allowed to join Northampton where, by March 2008, he had added 37 more goals in 78 starts before moving to Gillingham in July 2010 where he added eleven goals in 44 starts and finally to Northampton for 2011-12 and 18 goals from 39 outings.
+Since joining Boston United in October 2003 he has enjoyed brief spell at Leyton Orient, Rushden, Doncaster Rovers and then Torquay, before a controversial move to Swansea City in Juy 2005 which resulted in £100 000 compensation being awarded.
+In November he moved to Millwall and after one start was allowed to join Northampton where, by March 2008, he had added 37 more goals in 78 starts before moving to Gillingham in July 2010 where he added eleven goals in 44 starts and finally to Northampton for 2011-13 and 34 goals from 80outings.
+He returned to Gillingham in July 2013 and by January 2014 had netted seven goals in nineteen league outings.

 John Paul Durnin